 Interested students are trained in evidence-based teaching techniques.

-The new, inter-departmental R3 track at the Johns Hopkins Bloomberg School of Public Health emphasizes the three "R's" (rigor, responsibility and reproducibility) of good scientific practice.
+Courses in our inter-departmental R3 Initiative at the Johns Hopkins Bloomberg School of Public Health emphasizes the three "R's" (rigor, responsibility and reproducibility) of good scientific practice.
 We aim to innovate science education at the graduate level and beyond by bringing more critically-philosophical thinking, interdisciplinary practice, as well as social responsibility into the training for life and public health scientists.

 Information about R3 courses R3 News Interested in our Newsletter?